MellonScholarlyCommunication/CitationExtractorService/README.md

 The Citation Extractor Service (CES) is a Service Node in a [Value-Adding Network](https://www.eventnotifications.net).

-CES watches an LDN Inbox for `as:Announce` notification messages about new published PDF documents.
+CES watches an LDN Inbox for `as:Offer` notification messages about new published PDF documents.
 For each PDF document an citation extraction process is executed.
-For each citation, CES will try to discover its LDN inbox and send an `as:Announce + ex:Citation` notification message.
+The results of this citation extraction process is sent back to the requestor of the offer.

 ## Architecture